l3d00m/MMM-LibrespotJava/README.md

 ## This fork

-I've modified [MMM-NowPlayingOnSpotify](https://github.com/raywo/MMM-NowPlayingOnSpotify) so I could integrate it with the [librespot-java](https://github.com/librespot-org/librespot-java) API.
+I've modified [MMM-NowPlayingOnSpotify](https://github.com/raywo/MMM-NowPlayingOnSpotify), so I could integrate it with the [librespot-java](https://github.com/librespot-org/librespot-java) API.

 I've also modified a few other things to my liking.
-I removed some options (cover art not configurable) to reduce maintainance burden for me.
+I removed some options (cover art not configurable) to reduce maintenance burden for me.

+Multiple instances of this module are now also supported, if you've got more than one Librespot speaker.

 ## Install the module